Learning high-dimensional directed acyclic graphs with latent and selection variables: Oracle versions of the algorithms

-In the RFCI algorithm, the conditional independence relationship $X_1\ci X_5 | \{X_2,X_3,X_4\}$ is also found, but by another mechanism.
-In Step 2 of Algorithm \ref{pseudo.rfci}, unshielded triples are oriented after performing some additional conditional independence tests.
-In particular, when considering the triple $\left<X_1,X_5,X_6\right>$, the algorithm checks whether $X_1\ci X_5 | (\text{sepset}(X_1,X_6) \setminus \{X_5\})$, where $\text{sepset}(X_1,X_6) = \{X_2,X_3,X_4\}$.
+In the RFCI algorithm, the conditional independence relationship $X_1\,{\ci}\, X_5 |\allowbreak \{X_2$, $X_3,X_4\}$ is also found, but by another mechanism.
+In Step 2 of Algorithm~\ref{pseudorfci}, unshielded triples are oriented after performing some additional conditional independence tests.
+In particular, when considering the triple $\langle X_1,X_5,X_6\rangle$, the algorithm checks whether $X_1\ci X_5 | (\operatorname{sepset}(X_1,X_6) \setminus\{X_5\})$, where $\operatorname{sepset}(X_1,X_6) = \{X_2,X_3,X_4\}$.\vadjust{\goodbreak}

-This example also shows why it is necessary to check unshielded triples according to Lemma \ref{corr.vstruct} before orienting them as v-structures.
-Omitting this check for triple $\left<X_1,X_5,X_6\right>$ would orient it as a v-structure, since $X_5 \notin \text{sepset}(X_1,X_6)$.
-Hence, we would conclude that $X_5 \notin \text{an}(\mathcal{G},\{X_6\} \cup \mathbf{S})$, which contradicts the underlying DAG.
+This example also shows why it is necessary to check unshielded triples according to Lemma~\ref{corrvstruct} before orienting them as v-structures.
+Omitting this check for triple $\langle X_1,X_5,X_6\rangle$ would orient it as a~v-structure, since $X_5 \notin\operatorname{sepset}(X_1,X_6)$.
+Hence, we would conclude that $X_5 \notin\operatorname{an}(\mathcal{G},\{X_6\} \cup \mathbf{S})$, which contradicts the underlying DAG.

-Finally, we see that the orientation of the edges is identical in the outputs of both algorithms, which implies that the outputs encode the same ancestral information. \end{example}
+Finally, we see that the orientations of the edges are identical in the outputs of both algorithms, which implies that the outputs encode the same ancestral information. \end{example} \begin{example} Consider the DAG $\mathcal{G}$ in Figure \ref{graphs}(a), containing observed variables $\mathbf{X}=\{X_1,\ldots,X_5\}$, latent variables

-\begin{example} Consider the DAG $\mathcal{G}$ in Figure \ref{graphs}\subref{example}, containing observed variables $\mathbf{X}=\{X_1,\dots,X_5\}$, latent variables $\mathbf{L}=\{L_1,L_2\}$ and no selection variables ($\mathbf{S}=\emptyset$) (see also \cite{SpirtesMeekRichardson99}, page 228, Figure 8a).
+$\mathbf{L}=\{L_1,L_2\}$ and no selection variables ($\mathbf{S}=\varnothing$) (see also \cite{SpirtesMeekRichardson99}, page 228, Figure 8a).
 Suppose that all conditional independence relationships over $\mathbf{X}$ that can be read off from this DAG are used as input for the algorithms.

-The output of the RFCI and FCI algorithms are shown in Figures \ref{graphs}\subref{rfci.output} and \ref{graphs}\subref{fci.output}, respectively.
-We see that the RFCI-PAG contains an extra edge, namely $X_1 \leftrightarrow X_5$.
+The outputs of the RFCI and FCI algorithms are shown in Figure \ref{graphs}(b) and~(c), respectively.
+We see that the output of RFCI contains an extra edge, namely \mbox{$X_1 \leftrightarrow X_5$}.

-As in Example \ref{ex.RFCI=FCI}, this edge is present after Step 1 of both algorithms.
-The reason is that the conditional independence $X_1 \ci X_5 | \{X_2,X_3,X_4\}$ is not found, because $\{X_2,X_3,X_4\}$ is not a subset of $\text{adj}(\mathcal{C}_1,X_1)$ nor of $\text{adj}(\mathcal{C}_1,X_5)$, where $\mathcal{C}_1$ denotes the skeleton after Step 1.
+As in Example~\ref{exRFCI=FCI}, this edge is present after Step 1 of both algorithms.
+The reason is that the conditional independence $X_1 \ci X_5 | \{X_2,X_3,X_4\}$ is not found, because $\{X_2,X_3,X_4\}$ is not a~subset of $\operatorname{adj}(\mathcal{C}_1,X_1)$ nor of $\operatorname {adj}(\mathcal{C}_1,X_5)$, where $\mathcal{C}_1$ denotes the skeleton after Step 1.